Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

   - do hide errors from user, if can not handle exception show user a message
   - log exception in files with all details (type, time, method's name, class' name etc)
   - do not catch all exception, only specific ones
+- Namespaces
+  - Prefer full names to using command if you use namespace's objects infrequently
 - Classes
   - do use partial classes for long classes files (over 10.000 lines)
     - fields, constructors in one part